-The modernist Workers’ Union school was built into a forest outside of Berlin: The glass front of the Bauhaus-constructed refectory looks out onto sparse woods and a pond.
+The modernist Workers’ Union school was built into a forest outside of Berlin.
+Today it is open to visitors as the Bauhaus Memorial in Bernau.
+The glass front of the refectory looks out onto sparse woods and a pond.
 In addition to the large windows with an intricate opening system, the room has large skylights fitted with special heating pipes to prevent fogging from the hot food.
 When we visit, the room is not in use and the chairs are put up on the tables.

 Constructed in 1930 for the General Confederation of German Trade Unions (ADGB), the modernist school buildings underwent an eventful history.

 The German trade union federation was founded in 1919 and soon started to offer short courses for labour union cadres.
-For the construction of a proper training facility, the City of Bernau near Berlin offered a convenient parcel of land, in the forest and with a small lake, but not too far from the capital.
+For the construction of a proper training facility, the City of Bernau near Berlin offered a convenient parcel of land.
+It was in the forest and with a small lake, but not too far from the capital.

 A showcase of Bauhaus architecture